911 (emergency telephone number): Funding

 In the United States and Canada, 911 is typically funded via monthly fees on telephone customers.
 Telephone companies, including wireless carriers, may be entitled to apply for and receive reimbursements for costs of their compliance with laws requiring that their networks be compatible with 911.
 Fees depend on locality and may range from around 25¢ to $3.00 per month, per line.
 The average wireless 911 fee is around 72¢.

 Monthly fees usually do not vary based on the customer's usage of the network, though some states do cap the number of lines subject to the fee for large multi-line businesses.

 These fees defray the cost of providing the technical means for connecting callers to a 911 dispatch center; emergency services themselves are funded separately.

 Problems

 Inactive telephones

 Some U.S. states required that all landline telephones connected to the network be able to reach 911, even if normal service has been disconnected (as for nonpayment).
-In the U.S., carriers are required to connect 911 calls from inactive mobile phones.
+In the US, carriers are required to connect 911 calls from inactive mobile phones.
 Similar rules apply in Canada.
 However, dispatchers may not receive Phase II information for inactive lines, and may not be able to call back if an emergency call is disconnected.